← Back to Blog

 Sickness Preventing You from Taking Leave

-If you are off work due to long-term sickness and unable to take your annual leave before the end of the leave year, you have the right to carry over the basic 4 weeks of EU-derived leave into the following year.
-This principle was established through a series of court cases, most notably the Stringer v HMRC case at the European Court of Justice.
-The rationale is that you should not lose your holiday rights simply because illness prevented you from exercising them.
+If you've been off sick long-term and couldn't take your holiday before the leave year ended, you have a right to carry over the basic 4 weeks into the next year.
+This was established by the Stringer v HMRC case at the European Court of Justice.
+The logic is obvious: you shouldn't lose holiday rights just because you were too ill to use them.

-The additional 1.6 weeks of UK-specific leave does not automatically carry over during sickness.
-Whether this portion can be carried over depends on what your employment contract or company policy says.
+The extra 1.6 weeks doesn't automatically carry over during sickness.
+Whether it does depends entirely on your contract or company policy.

 Maternity, Paternity, and Shared Parental Leave

-This can result in a significant amount of carried-over leave.
-For example, a worker who takes 52 weeks of maternity leave will accrue their full 5.6 weeks of holiday during that time.
-If their leave year ends while they are still on maternity leave, all of that accrued holiday carries forward.
-Employers often work with returning employees to agree a practical plan for using this carried-over leave.
+This can add up to a lot.
+Someone taking 52 weeks of maternity leave accrues their full 5.6 weeks of holiday during that time.
+If the leave year ends while they're still on maternity leave, all of it rolls forward.
+I've seen employers try to "forget" about this.
+Don't let them.

 Employer Prevented You from Taking Leave